4 min read

 However, vacant homes pose a higher risk to insurance companies than unoccupied homes, because unoccupied-home claims are likely to be reported sooner than those made for vacant homes.
 As a result, any damages that could occur, such as water backup in the home, would likely be less severe in the unoccupied home, resulting in a lower cost to the insurance company.

 The determination of whether your house is vacant or unoccupied will have a large effect on your insurance rates.

 Homeowners who are looking to purchase unoccupied and vacant home insurance can likely do so through their current home insurance company.
 Some large national insurance companies, like State Farm and Farmers, offer coverage for these types of homes through endorsements or separate policies.

 You should be prepared to pay around 50% more for unoccupied or vacant home insurance than you would for a regular homeowners policy.
 Most homeowners should expect to pay about $500 more per year for unoccupied and vacant house insurance, increasing their average annual cost of homeowners insurance.

-In conclusion: Although it may be pricey up front, having the correct insurance in place is so important in protecting your investment.
+Although it may be pricey up front, having the correct insurance in place is so important in protecting your investment.
 Last thing you would want is to file a claim, insurance denies you, and now you are paying for repairs out of pocket.